OctopusDeploy/docs/docs/administration/OctopusDSC/Index.md

 Configuration is handled by environment variables.
 The shell scripts will show a message letting you know what variables need to be set.

-As there are no windows specific build scripts at present, if you want to run the tests against AWS on windows:
+As there are no Windows specific build scripts at present, if you want to run the tests against AWS on windows:

 1. Install Vagrant from [vagrantup.com](http://vagrantup.com)
 2. Install VirtualBox from [virtualbox.org](http://virtualbox.org)